leyaowanglab/leyaowanglab.github.io/research/research-aims.md

 ### Research Archivements

-Please refer to our [research page](https://sites.wustl.edu/leyaowanglab/research/) for a complete list of our research archivements on Washington University in St. Louis.
+Please refer to Dr. Wang lab's previous [research page](https://sites.wustl.edu/leyaowanglab/research/) for a complete list of our research archivements on Washington University in St. Louis.